-Not THAT Progressive: Marvel Holds Back Iceman Writer // News
+Not THAT Progressive: Iceman Writer held back // News

 With the end of June comes the end of LGBT+ pride, an international celebration recognizing the history and struggles of those on the LGBT+ spectrum.
 There has been much conversation about the portrayal of LGBT+ characters in media, as well as creative members of its community who create it and media in general.
 And while there have been some strides and progress made in both regards, experiences such as the one comic writer Sina Grace had with Marvel show there is still much work to be done.